aperger/ps-keycloak-angular/README.md

 * The DNS is manages under Azure (DNS Zone, 'azure/domain' folder)
 * Certificates are generated with 'certbot' for Les't Encrypt ('azure/domain/cert' folder)

-The Azure Kubernetes cluster not always runnning... coontact me to demonstarte!
+The Azure Kubernetes cluster not always runnning... contact me to demonstarte!